GardarGardarsson/AMLS_2_Assignment_2021/README.md

 	|-> project_notebook_2.ipynb		# Some transition towards the final main.ipynb...
 	|-> project_notebook_3.ipynb		# ... same ...

 main.ipynb	# The holy-grail, the crown jewel, the alpha, the omega.
+Putting it all together in one succinct Jupyter Notebook.
 ```

 This short summary gives the most necessary details, but below are more detailed instructions to get things up and running: